bkushal26/ELM_Bring_up_Petalinux/README.md

 ## Git Repo Structure for GEM1:-

 ### myproj
-Working Vivado project saved in this folder (Vivado 2019.1)
+Working Vivado project saved in this folder (Vivado 2020.1)

 ### petaProj
-Working Petalinux project saved in this folder.
+(switched to 2020.1 version, so will update the project accordingly, (just the boot image files) Working Petalinux project saved in this folder.
 1. Includes HDF sourced from `myProj/<project_1.sdk` directory.
 2. Configured macb Driver in kernel Configuration.
 Steps for checking macb driver configuration:-